thedoggybrad/hcaptcha-ossn/README.md

 This component is using the [OSSN v4 license](https://www.opensource-socialnetwork.org/licence/v4.0.html)

 ## Requires
-✓OSSN Version 5.6 or higher
+✓OSSN Version 5.6 or higher (tested up to 7.0)
 <br>
 ✓OSSN Components Captcha, ReCaptcha and ReCaptcha3 disabled